arnaud-lb/MtHaml/README.markdown

 ## Syntax

-The syntax is the same as [HAML/Ruby][1]'s syntax; except that PHP or Twig have to be used where Ruby is expected.
+The syntax is the same as [HAML/Ruby][1]'s syntax, except that PHP or Twig have to be used where Ruby is expected.

 See the [tutorial][2] and the [reference][3]

 ## Performance

-MtHaml has no overhead as everything is done at compile time.
+MtHaml has no overhead since everything is done at compile time.
 Compiled templates are cacheable and don't even need MtHaml to execute.

 ## Unsupported features